Please read text!

-None of my stuff including this cotton is Genetically modified, and I will fight tooth and nail to ensure it never will be!!!
+None of my stuff including this cotton is Genetically modified, and it never will be!!!

 Wikipedia says Gossypium herbaceum, also called Levant cotton, is a species of cotton native to the semi-arid regions of Sub-Saharan desert and Arabian where it still grows in the wild as a perennial shrub.

 It was first cultivated in Western Sudan from there it spread to India, before being introduced to Egypt.